EthanHedden/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is the second project I have completed.
+It was created using HTML and CSS.
+Using a brief made in advance.
+The navigation bar linked to the corresponding sections.
+While implementing videos, and a form section for reservations.

 ## Project features